Welcome to “The Americans”. Who are they? What can they teach us in the 21st Century?

-I gazed ahead, took another sip of my beer, and appraised the situation.
+I gazed ahead and took another sip of my beer.

-Ray seemed steady but his back story wasn’t reassuring.
-So far as I could tell, he liked having me in the cab.
-The likeliest way to piss him off would be to ask to get out.
-What would I say if he asked why?
+So far as I could tell, Ray liked having me in the cab.
+The likeliest way to upset him would be to ask to get out.
 What would I do then anyhow, on a deserted roadside next to the Ute Indian reservation?